-A little book that is much loved and held in great esteem is William Strunk and E.B.
+A little book that is much loved and held in great esteem (by most) is William Strunk and E.B.
 White’s The elements of style (now in an illustrated edition!).
 Bear in mind that it addresses U.S. English only.
+Further, I strongly recommend:

-Butterfield, Jeremy (Editor) (2007).
-Oxford A-Z of English usage.
-OUP: New York.
+- Jeremy Butterfield (editor): Oxford A-Z of English usage.

 Among others, we now have Word, with its language preferences, Spelling and Grammar function, Track Changes function and Search/Find function.
 We also have search engines.
 These tools are very powerful and right at our fingertips.
 We have reason to be grateful for them.
 Please use them, and use them well.